-The Principal Designated School Official (PDSO) is the official representative of SUNY Cortland to interact with SEVIS and to deal with other immigration and program administration matters.
-This official represents and speaks for the school in all matters relating to F-1 students.
-As such, the PDSO maintains SEVIS records to ensure compliance with federal immigration regulations.
-The PDSO processes all immigration paperwork for students and scholars admitted to SUNY Cortland on F visas.
+The Principal Designated School Official (PDSO) and Designated School Officials (DSOs) are the official representatives of SUNY Cortland to interact with the Student and Exchange Visitor Information System (SEVIS) and to manage other immigration and program administration matters.
+These officials represent and speak for the school in all matters relating to F-1 students and J-1 exchange visitors, including maintaining SEVIS records to ensure compliance with federal immigration regulations.
+The PDSO and DSOs process all immigration paperwork for students and scholars sponsored by SUNY Cortland for F-1 or J-1 visas.
 The PDSO coordinates with other campuses and international agencies on immigration processing for students and scholars with J visas.
-The PDSO can appoint up to nine Designated School Officials (DSO) to assist with these responsibilities.
+The AROs coordinate with the SUNY Exchange Visitor Consortium and international agencies on immigration processing for students and scholars with J visas.